BillyBadBoy/ng-dnd/README.md

 The models contain callback functions which are invoked when dnd events occur.

 ## Building
-To build :
-- clone the repo
+To build, clone the repo, then
 - from the repo root directory run:
 ```
 > npm install